Senior Interprofessional Projects

 March of Dimes: March of Dimes Canada provides a wide range of programs and services (e.g. personal support, employment services, community reintegration) to people of all ages with disabilities.
 The design and delivery of programs is grounded in person/family centred approaches and MODC leadership is keen to explore how 'family' could be further considered and incorporated in the intake and assessment activities of the organization.

-In January, interested students will be matched to an organization with three to five other students representing various professional programs.
+In October, interested students will be matched with three to five other students representing various professional programs.

-- Students must have completed the first year of their professional program - Exception: Physician Assistant; Master of Professional Kinesiology; Social Work.
+- Students must have completed the first year of their professional program - Exception: Physician Assistant; Master of Professional Kinesiology; Social Work (Advanced Standing).

 - Applicant must complete the online application form within the given deadlines.

 - The applicant must prepare a statement explaining why and how it is anticipated that the project will enhance his/her development of interprofessional competencies.
 Critical and reflective language, interests and interprofessional context as it relates to the project theme will be considered in the selection process.